Warm Nights on a Slow Moving Train

 Warm Nights on a Slow Moving Train is a 1988 Australian film directed by Bob Ellis and starring Wendy Hughes, Colin Friels, and Norman Kaye.
 Nominated at the AFI Awards in the Best Achievement in Cinematography (Yuri Sokol) category.

 Premise

-Working as a prostitute on the weekend train to Sydney Jenny (Wendy Hughes) meets The Man (Colin Friels), who seduces her so that she will murder for him.
+While working as a prostitute on the weekend train to Sydney, Jenny (Wendy Hughes) meets The Man (Colin Friels), who seduces her so that she will murder for him.